“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 ◊ 1 – hat (floppy or cap)

-◊ 1 – warm dark sweater or fleece pullover
+◊ 1 – warm sweater, fleece pullover or hoodie

 ◊ 1 – walking casual shoes/sneakers/flip-flops